 First up is a fantastic value offering from Superlux.
 Rocking in at $35, don’t let its modest price tag fool you; these headphones knock a serious punch.
 From OEM Superlux, the HD 681 is billed at the budget studio headphones to beat headphones up to 5 or 6 times its price.

-Open-back headphones have a downside: sound leakage.
-With holes in the housing, the semi-open drivers allow sound to leak out.
-If you are listening in a room with others, they can hear exactly what you are listening to.
-This becomes particularly problematic in a mic-booth, as anything your talent is monitoring in their ears will be recorded and disrupt a “clean take.”
-These headphones are suitable for mixing alone but not for recording, as the microphone will capture the sound.
+Though there are downsides to having open-back headphones, and that is sound leaking.
+As the drivers are semi-open (basically with holes in the housing), sound leaks out.
+If you’re listening in a room with people, everyone’s going to be able to hear exactly what you’re listening to.
+This becomes more of a problem in a mic-booth as anything your talent is monitoring in their ears will come out on your recording and ruin a “clean take.”
+These headphones are for mixing by yourself, not recording, as the microphone will pick the sound.

-Compared to more expensive headphones like the Sennheiser HD58x, Beyerdynamic DT 990 Pro, and Phillips SHP9500, these headphones have an incredible bass response.
-They are bright at the high end, so it may be uncomfortable if you’re sensitive to treble.
-The earcups are terrible faux leather and should be replaced with super comfortable velour/velvet earpads, which can be found for the AKG K240.
-Once you change the pads, these headphones are amazingly comfortable.
+Compared to more expensive pairs of headphones like the Sennheiser HD58x, Beyerdynamics DT 990 Pro, and Phillips SHP9500, these headphones still absolutely hold their own, bolstered by their incredible bass response.
+They are bright sounding at the high end, so if you’re particularly sensitive to treble like me, it may be a tad painful.
+The earcups are also terrible; they’re horrible faux leather and should be swopped out immediately for some super comfortable velour/velvet earpads.
+Replacements for the AKG K240 should fit.
+Once you change out the pads, these headphones are amazingly comfortable.

-Priced at $39.95, these headphones are insanely affordable, and with that ringing, some amazing performance.
-If you’re in the market for a real quality pair of budget studio headphones, the Superlux is amazing.
+Priced at $47.99, these headphones are insanely affordable, and with that ringing, some amazing performance.
+If you’re in the market for some real quality pair of budget studio headphones, the Superlux’s are amazing.

 2. AKG Pro Audio K240 Studio Over-Ear Headphones